 Highlands is a somewhat small town located in the state of Texas.
 With a population of 8,426 people and two constituent neighborhoods, Highlands is the 268th largest community in Texas.

-Highlands is a blue-collar town, with 41.53% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Highlands is a town of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Highlands who work in office and administrative support (14.98%), sales jobs (10.58%), and food service (6.30%).
+When you are in Highlands, you'll notice that it is more blue-collar than most other communities in America.
+37.79% of Highlands’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Highlands is a town of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Highlands who work in office and administrative support (14.59%), sales jobs (10.49%), and food service (8.71%).

 Being a small town, Highlands does not have a public transit system used by locals to get to and from work.

+Highlands is an extremely ethnically-diverse town.
 The people who call Highlands home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Highlands residents report their race to be White, followed by Black or African-American.
 Highlands also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.89% of the town’s residents.
-Important ancestries of people in Highlands include English, German, French , and Italian.
+People of Hispanic or Latino origin account for 34.05% of the town’s residents.
+Important ancestries of people in Highlands include Irish, English, French , and Italian.

 The most common language spoken in Highlands is English.
 Other important languages spoken here include Spanish and French.